CMTA/RuleEngine/doc/technical/RuleConditionalTransfer.md

 |                      | `isActivate`                       | Activate automatic approval                                  |
 |                      | `timeLimitBeforeAutomaticApproval` | Time limit before an approval is “automatically” approved.
 In this case, it is possible to perform the transfer with a status request to WAITING |

+### Conditional Whitelist

+There is the possibility to add a Rule whitelist.
+If `from`and `to` are in the whitelist, a CMTAT transfer will be authorized by the rule without an approved requestTransfer.

+The function to call is `setConditionalWhitelist`.

 ### Automatic transfer after approval